corei8/webLayout-3cols-main-in-center/README.md

 ## Mobile

 Side columns fold below the main content to provide more room.
-The menubar disappears and a side menu is displayed.
+The menubar disappears and a side menu is displayed. (**menu is broken slightly right now**)